 Placer County Crisis and Emergency Services for Children

 A telephone call can bring help in a crisis.
-For at-risk children and/or adults in emergencies and crises situations, a special 24-hour, 7-day a week, response program is available by contacting the ACCESS office at one of the telephone numbers listed below.
+For at-risk children and/or adults in emergencies and crises situations, a special 24-hour, 7-day a week, response program is available by contacting the Children's System of Care Office at one of the telephone numbers listed below.

 Placer County Network of Care

 The Network is a single, integrated, community-based resource, engaging communities within the county with local programs which support children ages 0-5 and their families to help them enter school healthy and ready to succeed.